How to Clean the Bathroom Exhaust Fan

 When it comes to writing that big bathroom cleanout checklist, don’t forget to add cleaning your ceiling exhaust fan to the list.
 As ceiling exhaust fan specialists, we’ll explain how to clean the bathroom exhaust fan step-by-step, so you can get the most out of it.

-If it’s covered in dust it won’t work efficiently, and you run the risk of creating the perfect environment for mould to grow.
-Mould is growing before you even see it.
-It compromises your air quality and could even be making your family sick.
+If it’s covered in dust, your bathroom fan won’t work efficiently, and you run the risk of creating the perfect environment for mould to grow.
+Mould growth compromises your air quality and could even make your family sick.
+So let’s find out how to clean the bathroom exhaust fan so you can enjoy the cleanest and freshest air possible in your home.

 Before you even think about starting to dismantle and clean your exhaust fan, you’ll first need to turn it off at the powerpoint or circuit breaker.
 While nothing bad is likely to happen, it’s worth being cautious and preventing a catastrophe where you can.